Last week once again marked reinvented territory for me, as I recognized one player from each of the 16 NFL teams that were victorious in Week 2.

 - Los Angeles Rams Vs. Cleveland Browns-The Rams secondary boasts big names in free safety Eric Weddle, and cornerbacks Aqib Talib and Marcus Peters.
 However, it’s the over-looked fourth member of that secondary getting recognized for this game, as third-year strong safety John Johnson III and his knack for big interceptions continues.
 Up 20-13 with 33 seconds to go and the Browns threatening to tie or take the lead, Johnson picked off a Baker Mayfield pass that was intended for wide receiver Damion Ratley on 4th-and-goal to give the Rams their second consecutive 3-0 start.
 The game-saving interception by Johnson makes the Boston College alum the Impact Player of this game.

 - Chicago Bears Vs. Washington Redskins-The Bears thoroughly dominated the Redskins, with Bears strong safety Ha Ha Cliton-Dix returning an interception 37 yards for a touchdown, and Bears quarterback Mitchell Trubisky throwing three first half touchdown passes to wide receiver Taylor Gabriel.
 All three of those players are candidates for this game’s Impact Player award.
-However, I’m going to go with the guy who played the biggest player in not allowing the Redskins to make a game of it, with that player being Bears outside linebacker Khalil Mack.
+However, I’m going to go with the guy who played the biggest role in not allowing the Redskins to make a game of it, with that player being Bears outside linebacker Khalil Mack.
 The 2016 Defensive Player Of The Year helped protect an early 7-0 Bears lead, by sacking Redskins quarterback Case Keenum on Washington’s second possession of the game, along with recording a second sack, to help set up Trubisky’s second touchdown pass to Gabriel from a yard out to turn a 14-0 Bears lead into a 21-0 Bears lead.
 Mack ruining the game for the Redskins makes the Buffalo alum the Impact Player of this game.